jfarmer/project-js-todo-i/README.md

 Keep things like the [single responsibility principle](http://en.wikipedia.org/wiki/Single_responsibility_principle) and [separation of concerns](http://en.wikipedia.org/wiki/Separation_of_concerns) in mind as you decide what objects and classes belong in your application.

 As you work through the iterations, pay close attention to how *change* impacts your application.
 When a new feature is added how many files do you have to change?
 How frustrating is it to make those changes?

+### Reading From And Writing To Files

+This project involves reading from and writing to files.
+If you don't have much experience doing that, see the [Input/Output section][intro-js-input-output] of the JS Crash Course.

+There are two main functions you'll probably use:

+1. [fs.readFileSync][node-fs-readfilesync] to read the contents of a file into your program
+1. [fs.writeFileSync][node-fs-writefilesync] to write the contents of a variable to a particular file

+> **Warning!**
+> You'll probably runa cross `fs.readFile` and `fs.writeFile`.
+These are alternatives to `fs.readFileSync` and `fs.writeFileSync` that require a different approach to use.
+>
+> If you're not comfortable with interacting with files, `fs.readFileSync` and `fs.writeFileSync` will be easier to understand.

 ## Iterations